 Camel MCP Server

-The Camel MCP Server exposes the Apache Camel Catalog and a set of specialized tools through the Model Context Protocol (MCP), the open standard that allows AI coding assistants to call external tools.
-This enables AI tools such as Claude Code, OpenAI Codex, GitHub Copilot, and JetBrains AI to query live Camel catalog data, validate endpoint URIs, analyze routes for security concerns, browse Kamelets, and more.
+The Camel MCP Server exposes the Apache Camel Catalog and runtime introspection tools through the Model Context Protocol (MCP).
+AI coding assistants (Claude Code, OpenAI Codex, GitHub Copilot, JetBrains AI) can query catalog data, validate endpoints, analyze routes, and inspect running applications.

 This module is in Preview status as of Camel 4.18.